Seeed-Studio/wiki-documents/docs/AIoTs_GPS_state_tester.md

 When you see the output, it means job done.

 ![](https://files.seeedstudio.com/wiki/Alots/Alots17.png)

+#### Deploy your Machine Learning model

+Now you can deploy your ML model to your Wio Terminal.

 - **Step 9**.
 Select and click "Deployment" page.
 Then chose "Arduino Library", to the bottom select "build" to create the library.
 It will automatically download a zip file that includes the third-party library.